MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enhanced-email.md

 ---
-title: "Send email using the enhanced email experience (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Send email using the enhanced email experience - Sales Enterprise | MicrosoftDocs"
 description: "Use the enhanced email experience to compose an email without leaving the context of what you are working on." ms.date: 12/02/2020 ms.topic: article